Seiji Kameda: Biography

 In 1999, he participated in the production of Ringo Shiina's first and second album as an arranger, and they were big hits.
 Because of those hits, he received many commissions to produce music.
 That started his great success.
 Since then he has been producing for musicians and bands like Spitz, Ken Hirai, Shikao Suga, Do As Infinity, Angela Aki, and others.
 He also participates in many musicians' recordings as a session bassist, or plays a bass guitar as a member of various solo singers' tour bands, or temporary bands like Bank Band (2005–present).

 From May 2 to 3, 2009, Kameda gathered artists whom he’s had relations with throughout his career, and promoted the music festival "Kame no Ongaeshi."

+In 2020, he provided the music for the film Threads: Our Tapestry of Love.

 Related musicians

 The following are Japanese musicians and musical groups related to Kameda.

 They were produced, or their songs were arranged by Kameda, and also he offered songs to them.